 While the Shape dashboard can be extremely useful to get a high-level overview of your performance metrics, the platform also allows you to click into your various Budgets and Clients for granular insight.

 These Budget View helps you analyze current performance, compare and segment key performance indicators over time, and make edits to your campaigns.

 What is the Budget View?

 A Budget View is created for each Budget you add under a Client in Shape.
 It is a hub for each Budget in a Client where you can view the campaigns assigned to a Budget, monitor current and past performance metrics, and add or adjust campaigns as needed.

 If you need to edit the Budget (for example add or remove campaigns from the Budget), it's possible to do so right from the Budget View rather than the Dashboard or Client view.

-It's also possible to access the App Gallery from the Budget View.
-The App Gallery includes apps that are designed to make managing Budgets easier.
+It's also possible to access the App Portal from the Budget View.
+The App Portal includes apps that are designed to make managing Budgets easier.
 Some examples include Budget Booster (a budget recommendation tool), Budget Pacer (a spend pacing tool), and Untracked Campaigns (indicates any campaigns not in Budgets in Shape).